Other GLD In-Person Events

 Preliminary agenda:

-9:30 am | Keynote | Professor Mark Louden, University of Wisconsin-Madison |
+9:30 am Keynote Address Professor Mark Louden,

-11:00 am | Coffee break | |
+11:00 am Coffee Break

-Steven M. Nolt, Young Center for Anabaptist and Pietist Studies, Elizabethtown College |
+11:15 am Understanding the PA Dutch Cultural Context Steven M. Nolt, Young Center for Anabaptist and Pietist Studies, Elizabethtown College

-Panel on PA Dutch interpreting |
+Panel discussion on the challenges and opportunities in PA Dutch interpreting

-2:15 pm | PA Dutch lesson, Unit 1 | Prof. Mark Louden |
+2:00 pm PA Dutch Language Lesson: Unit 1 Professor Mark Louden

-3:30 pm | PA Dutch lesson, Unit 2 | Prof. Mark Louden |
+3:30 pm PA Dutch Language Lesson: Unit 2 Professor Mark Louden

 Mark L. Louden, Ph.D., is the Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics and director of the Max Kade Institute for German American Studies at the University of Wisconsin–Madison.
 He received his undergraduate and graduate education at Cornell University and taught for 12 years at the University of Texas at Austin before joining the UW–Madison faculty in 2000.
 A Mennonite speaker of Pennsylvania Dutch, most of his research deals with the language and culture of its speakers.
 He is the author of Pennsylvania Dutch: The Story of an American Language, for which he received the Dale W. Brown Book Award for Outstanding Research in Anabaptist and Pietist Studies.
 He serves as a medical and legal interpreter, cultural mediator, and patient navigator for Amish and traditional Mennonite communities across the US.